niell-ion/crossing-docs/docs/crossing_setup.md

 * Insert provided 3/8" bolts, washers, and nuts to secure the arm.

-* Snug arm bolts, do not overtighten.
+* Snug arm bolts with a wrench, do not overtighten.